Chicken Noodle Soup with Lemon and Fresh Herbs

 - Easy one pot meal.
-Everything gets cooked together in one pot for this soup, including the chicken.
+Most of the cooking is fairly hands off, so this is a great meal to make when you don’t want to spend hours over a stove.
+Everything gets cooked together in one pot, including the chicken.
 There’s no need to pull out a frying pan for the chicken because we just add it to the soup and let it poach in the liquid.
 This makes it super simple AND gives the soup a richer chicken flavor.

 - Fresh, simple ingredients.
 We’ve kept it simple with this recipe, choosing to use fresh produce like carrots, onions, and celery, fresh herbs, and lean chicken breast.
 The addition of lemon and cream provide depth and balance and an overall subtle richness that complements the herbs.

 - Tastes like home.
-This soup is incredibly comforting and very well-balanced.
+This chicken noodle soup with lemon and herbs is incredibly comforting and very well-balanced.
 It also tastes like childhood and simpler times, which we love.
+It’s like a big hug.

 - Boneless, skinless chicken breasts – you cook them right in the soup, so it couldn’t be easier!
 Plus, this amps up the chicken flavor in the broth.